ivan-brko/Gamayun/readme.md

 <a name="docker-usage"></a>
 ### Docker usage
 There is a sample repo which shows how to set configuration and then easily deploy it with Docker and it can be found [here](https://github.com/ivan-brko/GamayunConfigurationSample).

+Following is a brief explanation of usage with Docker, more information can be found in the mentioned configuration sample.

 This sample can be used as a base for building a new Gamayun configuration.
 The TLDR is to create a repo which contains Gamayun configuration in valid format, create a Docker image (let's call this the configuration image) with Gamayun as the base image.
 In that configuration image just copy the entire configuration and set environment variable to point to the location where the configuration is stored in the container.
 After that, using docker-compose we run this image and MongoDB as two containers and that should be it, Gamayun should be running and storing the data into MongoDB.
 Note that you should change the MongoDB credentials to something more secure from what is set in the sample repo.